Scripps' Primary Care Summer CME conference was designed by primary care physicians for PCPs and will present content from their unique perspective.

 Scripps Health’s Primary Care Summer Conference was designed by primary care physicians for primary care physicians and will present content from their unique perspective.
 This important CME conference will educate and promote improved patient outcomes in a broad range of therapeutic areas commonly encountered in the busy primary care practice.
+The 2018 conference will cover cardiology, nephrology, immunizations, anemia, diabetes management, GI cancers, and a number of other important disease states providers come across in practice.
 In addition to an overview of the history and current science of a variety of specialty areas, content will be presented in a very practical, patient-focused manner relevant to the specific primary care setting and challenges.

 After attending this live activity, participants should be able to:

 - Discuss the history, science and evidence of commonly encountered therapeutic areas.